-Congress sought to reduce cancer and non-cancer health risks due to the exposure to hazardous air pollutants (HAPs) in the Clean Air Act Amendments of 1990.
-Congress stipulated that the EPA implement a 2-phase rulemaking process to reduce health risks.
-In phase one, the EPA was to adopt emission standards based on currently available control technologies; these standards are referred to as maximum achievable control technology (MACT) standards.
-In phase two, the EPA was to adopt additional standards based on an assessment of the health risks remaining after the implementation of the MACT standards and an assessment of the availability of new control technologies; these standards were referred to as risk and technology review (RTR) standards.
+Congress sought to reduce cancer and non-cancer health risks due to the exposure to hazardous air pollutants ("HAPs") in the 1990 Amendments to the Clean Air Act.
+Congress stipulated that the EPA implement a 2-phase rulemaking process to reduce these health risks.
+In the first phase, under Section 112(d), the EPA was to adopt emission standards based on currently available control technologies; these standards were referred to as maximum achievable control technology (MACT) standards.
+In the second phase, under Section 112(f), the EPA was to assess the health risks remaining following the full implementation of the MACT standard.
+If the EPA found that the MACT standard achieved a reduction in emissions such that the public was protected with an ample margin of safety, no further action was required.
+If the assessment indicated that the public was not protected with an ample margin of safety, the EPA was to then adopt more stringent requirements; these second phase standards were referred to as "residual risk standards".

-Delaware adopted the federal MACT standard (40 CFR Part 63 Subpart N) applicable to chromium electroplating and chromium anodizing facilities, as Section 6 of 7 DE Admin.
-Code 1138 on November 1, 2001.

-In 2010 and 2011, the EPA undertook an extensive assessment and, on September 19, 2012, promulgated the RTR standard applicable to chromium electroplating and chromium anodizing facilities.
-The notable, more stringent changes to Subpart N included the lowering of the maximum allowable emission rate of chromium to the atmosphere, the prohibition of continued use of certain fume suppressants, and the addition of new housekeeping procedures.
+The EPA adopted the MACT standard applicable chromium electroplating and anodizing operations in 1995 as Subpart N in 40 CFR Part 63.
+Delaware adopted the federal Subpart N requirements as Section 6.0 in Regulation 1138 in 1999.
+In 2010 and 2011, the EPA undertook an extensive residual risk assessment and concluded that the public health was not protected with an ample margin of safety.
+The EPA amended the MACT standard requirements and finalized the residual risk standard on September 19, 2012.
+The notable, more stringent changes in the residual risk standard included the reduction in the maximum allowable emission of chromium to the atmosphere, the prohibition for the continued use of certain fume suppressants, and the addition of new housekeeping procedures.